 *Does God like secrets?

-It seems that the Lord likes secrets, and Matthew 6 is one example of this.
+It seems that He does and Matthew 6 is just one example.

 The Lord often told people not to tell.
-Maybe the Lord is looking for secret-keepers!
-I’m convinced the Lord seeks people who can be trusted to keep quiet about something, and you could be tested on it.
+Maybe the Lord is looking for some secret-keepers!
+I’m convinced the Lord seeks people who can be trusted to keep quiet about something.
+You could be tested on it.

-Jesus even told a blind man not to tell anyone He’d been healed!
-Can you image being asked to keep something like that to yourself!?
-Is there any Christian who could – or would?
-It doesn’t seem to make sense to ask someone to keep quiet about their healing.
+Jesus even told a blind man not to tell anyone he’d been healed!
+Can you image being asked to keep that a secret!?
+Is there any Christian who could?
+Or would?
+And Why?
+It doesn’t seem to make sense to ask someone to keep quiet about a healing.
 But if it was the blind man’s test it doesn’t have to make sense to us.
 God knows what test each person needs.

-I think of Mary the mother of Jesus and what a fine example of secrecy.
+I think of Mary the mother of Jesus.
+What a fine example of secrecy.
 How many with such a dramatic visitation wouldn’t immediately contact every friend to tell them about it?
 But what did Mary do?
 She kept it a secret.
 What discipline.
 What spiritual maturity.

-Esther was also a secret keeper.
-In the palace she kept her identity a secret, “Esther would not reveal her descent or nationality” (Esther 2:2).
+Esther was also secret keeper.
+In the palace she kept her identity a secret, “Esther would not reveal her nationality” (Esther 2:2).

 Daniel kept things to himself too, “The revelation ended but I kept the matter to myself” (Daniel 7:28).

-It was when I was in hospital having a baby that I realised I should have kept quiet about something.
-It was there in that hospital that I went through my first ever test of ‘when-to-keep-quiet!’
-I will not repeat the story here as it is in my book Lost in Faith chapter 8.
-‘It could take faith… to keep quiet!
+It was when I was in hospital having a baby, that I was made to realise I should have kept quiet about something and it was my very first tough lesson in secrecy!
+It was there in that hospital bed that I went through my first ever test of ‘when-to-keep-quiet!’
+(Lost in Faith chapter 8.
+‘It could take faith… to keep quiet!)

 What about secret faults?
 Secret sins?

 Do you have any?
-God can see them if others cannot,
+God sees them if others can’t.

-This next Scriptures shows how the Lord can have intimate fellowship with you if you are not hiding a secret sin,
+The Lord can have intimate fellowship with us if not hiding a secret sin,

 “He is intimate with the upright”” (Proverbs 3:32).